Granc3k/Granc3k/README.md

 <h2 align="left">Who am I<img src="https://media.giphy.com/media/pDh3IDoUswmZrqdRip/giphy.gif" height="27px" width="25px"></h2>

+- 🎓 I hold a Bachelor's degree in IT and Applied IT from the Faculty of Mechatronics, Technical University of Liberec.
-- 💻 I am currently studying at Technical University of Liberec in the field of IT and aplicable IT.
+- 💻 I am currently pursuing a Master's degree in Software Engineering and IT at the Technical University of Liberec.
 - 👨‍💻 All of my projects are pinned here on github
 - 📄 For further questions message me via email || Instagram || Discord.